-David could have let this ruin his day but instead, he continued with the burnt offerings or the offerings of consecration and the peace offerings or the offerings of fellowship, and he blesses the people!
-The people go home with the blessings of food to continue to praise the Lord as a family.
+Instead of letting that ruin his day he continued with the burnt offerings or the offerings of consecration and the peace offerings or the offerings of fellowship, and he blessed the people!

+Then David sends them home with the blessings of food to continue to praise the Lord as a family.

 But Michal is not happy and there will always be those people that no matter what you do, they will not be happy.

 Spurgeon put it like this, "No doubt, there are particularly nice and dainty people who will censure God's chosen if they live wholly to his praise, and they will call them eccentric, old-fashioned, obstinate, absurd, and I don't know what besides.
 From the window of their superiority they look down upon us."

-They just don't get it, they don't understand what true worship is about.
-It is not about the music or the songs but about our life that we give to Him and are not embarrassed to let others see our love for Him!
+They just don't get it; they don't understand what true worship is about.

+It is not about the music or the songs but about our life that we give to Him which includes music, songs!
+And we are not embarrassed to let others see our love for Him!